E-Learning opportunities on biodiversity and IPBES

 Recommended for policy makers, researchers, university professors, graduate or undergraduate students, nutritionists, extension workers or other professionals.
 No time estimate provided.
 No information on certificates provided.
 Offered by The Biodiversity for Food and Nutrition Project, coordinated by Bioversity International and funded by the Global Environment Facility.

 Introductory programme.
 Estimated to take you 3.5 hours a week for 7 weeks.
-There is no certificate available.
+There is no certificate available; according to the information on the French version, however, MOOC badges are issued.
 Produced at Montpellier SupAgro.
+For the link to the French version, see below.

 Recommended for policy makers or advisors, national coordinators/ focal points for animal or plant genetic resources, and data analysts.
 Estimated to take you 6.5 hours.
 Comes with free digital certification.
 Offered by the Food and Agriculture Organization of the United Nations.
 For the link to the French and Spanish versions, see below.